-THE CELEBRATION in this borough was of a rather diversified character.
-A large pic-nic party had been got up, but in consequence of the rain which fell during the previous night, it was thought advisable to have the dinner in the Town Hall.
+THE CELEBRATION in this borough was of a party had been got up, but in consequence of the rain which fell during the previous night, it was thought advisable to have the dinner in the Town Hall.
 At 12 o'clock a large number of ladies and gentlemen had assembled there, and soon after all were seated around a table laden with one of the best dinners it has ever been our good luck to assist in eating .--Mr. and Mrs. Bradley, who prepared it, are deserving of much praise for the manner in which it was got up.
-About 4 o'clock a large we have a right to appeal, turn a deal' ear to party took a trip to Curwensville and back in carriages.
+About 4 o'clock a large party took a trip to Curwensville and back in carriages.
 "Young America," in the meantime had also been busy, and congregating at "Liberty Spring," had a "high time" of it .--In the evening a large crowd met in the square in which the Town Hall is situated to witness a brilliant display of fire-works.
 After the pyrotechnic exhibition was over H. B. Swoope, Esq., was called upon and delivered a terse and appropriate address.
 The crowd then dispersed with three hearty cheers.

 THE "CLUB."-The "Buchanan club" held a second meeting on Monday night.
-The origicans, were present.
+The original "twenty-four," including boys and Americans, were present.
 An individual known, we believe, as "Corporal" Rote, delivered himself, pronouncing Buchanan "not only the flower of his State, but the flower of the Union."
 The "corporal" himself is a "blossom" in full bloom.
-He was followed by Col. Cuttle, the defeated aspirant for District Attorney, and T. J. McCullough, Esq., whose speeches we didn't hear, being compelled to leave, but have no doubt they were equally as good as that of the illustrious "corporal."
+He was followed by Col. Cuttle, the defeated aspirant for District At-The proceedings were of a little the raciest torney, and T. J. McCullough, Esq., whose speeches we didn't hear, being compelled to leave, but have no doubt they were equally as good as that of the illustrious "corporal."